 Nuchal Cord Attorneys & Birth Asphyxia Lawyers

 A nuchal cord is a complication that occurs when the umbilical cord wraps around the baby’s neck.
-These are common and can occur at any time.
-In some cases, they do not impact the pregnancy’s outcomes, but in others, they pose a significant risk for lowered blood flow, hypoxia (low oxygen levels), and delivery complications.
-They can interrupt normal blood, nutrient and oxygen exchange, resulting in the baby sustaining serious injuries.
-They are often detected via ultrasound with a precision of up to 83-97 percent with color Doppler.
-Doctors manage nuchal cords by preventing umbilical cord compression during the labor/delivery process or in the weeks leading up to the delivery.
-In some cases, immediate C-sections are necessary.
-If they are not performed quickly enough, this can make the effects of hypoxia and ischemia significantly worse.
-It is paramount that the medical team handling a pregnancy be skilled in handling complications like these.
+This is common and occurs in about 20-30% of pregnancies.
+In some cases, nuchal cords do not impact pregnancy outcomes, but in others, they pose a significant risk for lowered blood flow, hypoxia (low oxygen levels), and delivery complications.
+Nuchal cords can interrupt normal blood, nutrient and oxygen exchange, resulting in serious injuries for the baby.
+Nuchal cords are often detected via ultrasound with a precision of up to 83-97% with color Doppler.
+Doctors manage nuchal cords by preventing umbilical cord compression during labor/delivery or in the weeks leading up to delivery.
+Because nuchal cords can cause hypoxia, they may be managed with immediate delivery, and in some cases by emergency C-section.
+If C-section is not performed quickly enough, this can make the effects of hypoxia and ischemia significantly worse.
+It is paramount that the medical team handling a pregnancy be skilled in handling complications like nuchal cords.
 It is medical negligence if doctors do not monitor and treat the mother and baby properly, or do not follow standard practices.
 This is medical malpractice if the baby is injured.

 What Is a Nuchal Cord?

 A nuchal cord is a dangerous pregnancy, labor and delivery complication in which the umbilical cord wraps around the fetus’ neck.
 Nuchal cords disrupt the normal flow of blood, gases and nutrients from the mother to the fetus and can cause severe injuries including birth asphyxia (hypoxic ischemic encephalopathy or HIE) and cerebral palsy.